TL;DR

 Your PMI Pathway: Advanced Screening to See What's Really Happening

 Modern private medical insurance is evolving.
-It's no longer just about getting a private room if you need surgery.
-The best PMI providers now offer powerful preventative health and advanced diagnostic benefits that can give you a true, high-resolution picture of your metabolic health.
+It's no longer just about getting a private room if you may need surgery.
+The PMI providers now offer powerful preventative health and advanced diagnostic benefits that can give you a true, high-resolution picture of your metabolic health.

 With the right PMI policy, you can gain access to tests that go far beyond a basic check-up, often as part of a comprehensive health screen benefit.